 2.401 Resin, Synthetic ― A group of synthetic substances of relatively high molecular mass, produced by polycondensation, polyaddition, polymerization reaction from one or more of simpler/lower molecular mass materials.
 These are designed to achieve superior performance compared to natural resin.
 Chemically modified natural resin/polymers, such as cellulose acetate or nitrate, hardened casein, ester gum and chlorinated rubber are not considered to be synthetic resins.
 Synthetic resins are of the following type:

-Acrylic resin ― Synthetic resin resulting from the polymerization of derivatives of acrylic acid or methacrylic acid, for example, esters, nitriles, amides, etc.
+Acrylic resin ― Synthetic resin resulting from the polymerization of derivatives of acrylic acid or methacrylic acid, for example, esters, nitriles, amides, etc;

 Alkyd resin ― Synthetic resin resulting from the interaction of, primarily polyhydric alcohols, such as pentaerythritol, glycerol, glycols; polybasic acids or anhydrides, such as phthalic anhydride, isophthalic acid, maleic acid/anhydride, fumaric acid, adipic acid; and fatty acids or vegetable oils with or without natural/synthetic monobasic acids and other modifying chemicals or resins, such as rosin, ester gum, acrylates/methacrylates, styrene, vinyl, toluene, isocyanates, silicones, phenolics.
 The alkyd resins may be dissolved/diluted in mixtures of organic solvents, water, etc. Normally alkyd resins are classified as:

-Long oil alkyd ― containing more than 60 percent oil as a modifying agent, and
+Long oil alkyd ― containing more than 60 percent oil as a modifying agent; and

 Short oil alkyd ― containing less than 40 percent oil as modifying agent.

 Amino resin ― Synthetic resin made by the interaction of amide or amino compounds, such as urea, thiourea, melamine or allied chemicals with aldehyde in presence of solvents.
-Certain alcoholic solvents may also take part in the reaction.
+Certain alcoholic solvents may also take part in the reaction;

 Epoxy resin ― A synthetic resin containing epoxide groups and in which a final polymer is formed as a result of reaction taking place substantially at the epoxide groups.
-A common type is the resin made from epichlorohydrin and bisphenol A.
+A common type is the resin made from epichlorohydrin and bisphenol A;

 Hydrocarbon resin ― Resin derived from unsaturated hydrocarbons.
-Resins derived from petroleum sources are important sub-class of this group and known as petroleum resins.
+Resins derived from petroleum sources are important sub-class of this group and known as petroleum resins;

-Ketonic resin - A product of reaction between a ketone and formaldehyde and/or other aldehydes.
+Ketonic resin - A product of reaction between a ketone and formaldehyde and/or other aldehydes;

-Maleic resin ― Synthetic resin manufactured by reacting maleic anhydride, maleic acid or fumaric acid with polyhydric alcohols and rosin or ester gum and/or terpenes and/or unsaturated hydrocarbons and may be modified with other chemicals.
+Maleic resin ― Synthetic resin manufactured by reacting maleic anhydride, maleic acid or fumaric acid with polyhydric alcohols and rosin or ester gum and/or terpenes and/or unsaturated hydrocarbons and may be modified with other chemicals;

-Melamine resin ― An amino resin made by condensation reaction between melamine and aldehydes in presence of solvents.
+Melamine resin ― An amino resin made by condensation reaction between melamine and aldehydes in presence of solvents;

 Phenolic resin ― Synthetic resin, normally of thermosetting type, produced by the reaction of a phenol with formaldehyde or a compound which is capable of providing methylene bridges.
 Phenol, cresol, xylenol and resorcinol are commonly used.
-The term includes both the simple condensation products (pure or 100 percent phenolics), and those modified with resin or rosin esters.
+The term includes both the simple condensation products (pure or 100 percent phenolics), and those modified with resin or rosin esters;

 Polyamide resin ― A product of reaction between polyamine and polybasic acid.
-Also, a polymer derived from cyclic compound like caprolactam.
+Also, a polymer derived from cyclic compound like caprolactam;

 Polyester resin ― It is of following types: